hashicorp/terraform-website/content/source/docs/cloud/api/run.html.md

 ----------|------------
 `run_id`  | The run ID to apply

 Applies a run that is paused waiting for confirmation after a plan.
 This includes runs in the "needs confirmation" and "policy checked" states.
 This action is only required for runs that can't be auto-applied.
-(Plans can be auto-applied if the auto-apply setting is enabled on the workspace, the plan is not a destroy plan, and the plan was not queued by a user without write permissions.)
+(Plans can be auto-applied if the auto-apply setting is enabled on the workspace and the plan was not queued by a user without write permissions.)

 This endpoint queues the request to perform an apply; the apply might not happen immediately.